Skip to content

 If you are going back to Chengdu, you will likely pass by a small village called Zhonggu (中谷), known for the hot springs.
 If this is your thing, you might spend a night there and relax in one of the many hot springs hotels.

-Another recommendation I can give you is to spend some time in Shangli Old Town (上里古镇), which is located about 2 hours from Chengdu.
+Another recommendation is to spend some time in Shangli Old Town (上里古镇)about 2 hours from Chengdu.
 I mention this village in my Chengdu Travel Guide.

 Unlike other fake old towns, this one has maintained some of the old vibes of more authentic ancient Chinese places.
 In my opinion, it is worth spending some time there.
 It’s also not very popular among foreigners, and you will not find too many tourists.